bwindsor22/quality-diversity-rl/README.md

     * If you've changed gradle or java, try reinstalling bam4d
 * Common errors
     * `module evolution not found`: make sure you set your python path, above
-    * `module DQN has no attribute conv1`: ignore, this sometimes happens when starting up several instances
+    * `module DQN has no attribute conv1`: ignore, this sometimes happens when starting up a lot of threas at once, but future threads will succeed

 ### Using lab hosts
 * check ganglia (ask on slack for details) to watch your CPU usage.
 Ideally, you want to see `system` and `user` usage as high, but that `wait` is zero.
 If you see `wait`, you're overloading the cpus